How to Grow Cabbage: 10 Tips for a Successful Harvest

 8. Don’t let cabbage go hungry

-9. Harvest cabbage correctly
+9. Harvest cabbage at the right time

-Cabbage tolerates light freezes – the flavor improves with cold weather.
-Harvest before temperatures heat up.
 Cabbage is ready to harvest in about 80 to 180 days when grown from seed and in approximately 65 to 105 days if grown from transplants (depending upon the variety).

 - Harvest head cabbage when heads are well-formed and firm.
 Harvest head cabbage by cutting the base with a sharp knife.
-Want a second crop?
-Cut the head off high on the plant, leaving as many outer leaves as possible.
-The plant will send up as many as 6 new heads – harvest when about tennis ball-size.

 - Begin harvesting leaf cabbage about a month after planting by harvesting the outer leaves using the cut-and-come-again method.
 To do this, harvest only the older outer leaves and allow the center of the plant to send out new leaves.
+Learn more about the cut-and-come-again method in this guide.

 10. Store and use your homegrown cabbage

-Remove loose leaves, wrap them in a damp paper towel, and store them in a plastic vegetable bag.
+To store cabbage, remove loose leaves, wrap them in a damp paper towel, and store them in a plastic vegetable bag.
 Cabbage stored in this manner will last 1-2 months (or more!) in the refrigerator.
 Use cabbage in slaw, roasted, kimchi, soup, cabbage rolls, stir-fries, and more.
 Preserve cabbage by fermenting, and make sauerkraut.

 Make a green powder “superfood” with extra leaves from brassicas after harvesting.
 Learn how in this blog post.